barryclark/jekyll-now/_posts/2020-10-13-variables-primitive-types.md

 Every javascript application starts it's life in two phases:
 ### 1. Creation phase
 The js engine "skims" the code (called "hoisting") and it:
-- Creates a memory space for each variable and sets their value to `undefined`.
+- Creates a memory space for each variable set with the `var` and sets their value to `undefined`.
 Important: this means that all variables start their lives as `undefined` and will continue to be so until they are assigned another value.
 - Function statements (which we haven't covered yet) are saved into memory but not invoked.

 ### 2. Execution phase